ctreffs/SwiftSimctl/README.md

 ### 📝 Code Example

-Please refer to the example project for a in depth code example
+Please refer to the example project for an in depth code example.

 **<https://github.com/ctreffs/SwiftSimctlExample>**